NASA API

 Open API Specification: TDB

-NASA’s technical infrastructure includes a variety of hardware and software systems used for research, development, and data analysis.
-It launched its first website, nasa.gov, in 1995.
-Since then, the website has undergone numerous updates and redesigns to keep pace with technological advancements and changing user needs.
+Its technical infrastructure is composed of different hardware and software systems employed for research, development, and data analysis.
+It launched its initial website, nasa.gov, in the year 1995.
+The website has been updated and redesigned many times since then to adapt to technological advancements and evolving user requirements.

-NASA provides several APIs (Application Programming Interfaces) to support developers in creating applications and services using their data.
-These APIs include:
+Several APIs (Application Programming Interfaces) are offered to enable developers in creating applications and services using their data.
+These APIs contain:

 Ready To Start Monitoring?